marynadevk/expressjs-ejs-cinema-searher-app/frontend/README.md

 `IMAGE_BASE_URL`: `http://image.tmdb.org/t/p/w185`.

 These variables are stored in a `.env` file at the root of the project.
 Make sure to create your own `.env` file and set these variables before running the project.

+If you want to use the server from the `backend` directory, set `API_BASE_URL` to the instance where the backend is running.